-The nature of the supporting documentation required will vary according to the nature of the circumstances, but it must be sufficiently independent and robust to confirm the veracity of the case you are making.
+Evidence is compulsory for all mitigating circumstances requests.
+The nature of the supporting documentation required for a Mitigating Circumstances Request will vary according to the nature of the circumstances, but it must be sufficiently independent and robust to confirm the veracity of the case you are making.
 If supporting evidence is not in English, a translation should be supplied.
-Evidence should be submitted as soon as possible after applying, to: studentsupport-seed@manchester.ac.uk.
+Evidence should be submitted as soon as possible after seed.mitcircs@manchester.ac.uk.
 Evidence does not have to be supplied at the time of submitting the online form.
+Details of the kinds of evidence which can be supplied to support an application can be found on the student intranet.